montysecurity/literature/writeups/tryhackme/dogcat/README.md

 ## recap

 Used `ping` to examine TTL responses and concluded the target is likely Linux.
 Manually enumerated GET parameters with the understanding that one was vulnerable to LFI from the CTF description.
-Used known files (other files on the website and /etc/passwd) as parameter vaules to enumerate the LFI vulnerability.
+Used known files (other files on the website and /etc/passwd) as parameter values to enumerate the LFI vulnerability.

 After confirming the vulnerability, used it and a PHP filter to pull the source code of the website.
 Used the information from there and the LFI to read the Apache access log and implant a bit of PHP code that takes the parameter "c" and executes it as a shell command every time we view the access log.